 ELECTRIC BILL ASSISTANCE

 - Alabama Power has not disconnected any customer for non-payment or charged late fees to any customer affected by COVID-19.
 The company says it will not be disconnecting service for non-payment until the crisis abates.
-If you need more information or if you have difficulty paying your bill call 1-800-245-2244.
-Alabama Power has a page dedicated to helping residential and business customers.
-Visit the page here.
+Call 1-800-245-2244 for more inf or visit here.

-- Dixie Electric Cooperative has discontinued the disconnection of service and application of late charges.
-The suspension of service disconnections for non-payment will last at least through April 30.
-Customers with questions about their bill can contact their office at 1-888-349-4322 to speak with a service representative.
+- Dixie Electric Cooperative customers with questions about their bill can contact their office at 1-888-349-4322 to speak with a service representative.

-If you are unable to work due to COVID-19, you will be eligible to file for unemployment benefits.
-The Alabama Department of Labor says if you are affected in the following way by COVID-19, you can seek unemployment benefits:
+If you are unable to work due to COVID-19, you will be eligible to seek unemployment benefits.

 Workers can file for benefits online or by calling 1-866-234-5382.
 Online filing is encouraged.